spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 4 5 2 3
 [2, 3, 4, 5]
 ```
 This is exactly what I was looking for.
 The queue fills up then starts overwriting previous values.
 In addition, when the get_queue() method is used, the result is returned in the correct order.
 Great.
-Queue, finished.
+Queue finished.

 ## Putting it all together

 I had figured out how to run the YOLO model to identify the person withing the frame.
 I had also inspected the feature extraction section of the code and come up with a plan to speed it up.
-The circular queue was written to handle the collection of new video frames.
+Lastly, a circular queue was written to handle the collection of new video frames.
 Now it was time to put it all together.

 The code I will go through in this section is available in "run_sign_language_word_detector.py".